 First, Linkedin suggests people based on mutual connections.
 The more connections you have, the more you appear on other people’s suggestions list.
 And some people blindly click on every one of those, hoping to build a following.
 Or something.

 It doesn’t hurt to go through and pare down the list.
 That recruiter who got you an interview four years ago and you never heard from again?
 Delete.
 No hard feelings, but neither of you are helping each other now.
 That case of mistaken identity?
 Delete.
 Again, no hard feelings.
 People you worked with four jobs ago, never kept in touch with, and you’re pretty glad you don’t work together anymore?
 Delete.
 Recruiters who submitted you for a bunch of jobs and none of them panned out?
 Delete.
 They probably have thousands of connections, and I get a lot fewer requests from randos now that I’ve pruned that crew from my connections.

 I have two or three reliable recruiters who’ve gotten me placed somewhere.
 I keep them around, just in case.
 But just those.

-Pruning your profile also helps.
+Pruning your profile also helps a ton.
 Go through your skills.
 If those skills aren’t directly related to the job you do now, or want in the future, delete it.
 I deleted almost all of my sysadmin-type skills from my profile.
 Sure, I can still do some of that kind of work, but having it on my profile was getting me weird job pitches.
 I used to get job pitches on a semi-regular basis for the job I was doing 15 years ago.
 Once I removed those skills, I got a lot fewer pitches like those.
 Keep your profile looking forward, not backward.
 That way, if you do get a job pitch, it’s more likely to be something that advances your career, not a lateral move that isn’t worth starting all over benefits-wise for.
 In the example in the image above, I clearly got the pitch because I mention DNS, web filtering proxy, and antivirus experience.
-I probably ought to consider removing those keywords.